culanomeara/adventureswithwood/README.md

 ### Projects and Posts Pages

 #### Projects
 The project page is a template used to display the summary of a project.
 Each published project has a summary page.
-Theses pages are available for all users to view, including non logged in users.
+These pages are available for all users to view, including non-logged in users.
 The main purpose of the page is to display the brief project overview.
 Users will generally navigate to a full project page by clicking on the project from the project card either on the home page via the Carousel or Most Popular Projects or the projects page.
 As the user has now shown a specific interest in the project, all the information about the project is displayed on the details page.

 - Projects Page

 ![Projects page](media/readme/images/projects_page.png)

 #### Posts
 The posts page is a template used to display the summary of a post.
 Each published post has a summary page.
-Theses pages are available for all users to view, including non logged in users.
+These pages are available for all users to view, including non-logged in users.
 The main purpose of the page is to display the brief post contents.
 Users will generally navigate to a full post page by clicking thru from this page.
 As the user has now shown a specific interest in the post, all the information about the post is displayed on the details page.

 ![Posts Page](media/readme/images/projects_page.png)